jasonmoy28/jasonmoy_site/content/research.md

 ## Manuscripts in Revision/Under Review

-1. Moy, J. H., Van Dyne, A., & Hattrup, K. The Contingent Consequences of Job Insecurity: A Cross- National Investigation of the Effects of Job Insecurity, Employability, and Culture on Employee Outcomes. _1st round of R&R at Journal of Cross-Cultural Psychology._
+1. Moy, J. H., Van Dyne, A., & Hattrup, K (in press).
+The Contingent Consequences of Job Insecurity: A Cross- National Investigation of the Effects of Job Insecurity, Employability, and Culture on Employee Outcomes. _Journal of Cross-Cultural Psychology_.

 ## Selected Works-in-Progress